sideshowcoder/canned/README.md

 this would match `http://my.local.server/my_get_request_path?foo=bar` or `http://my.local.server/my_get_request_path?foo=baz` respectively.

-To use in conjunction with response headers, list the response header first.
+To use in conjunction with response headers and status codes, just add them on the line above.

 	//! statusCode: 201
 	//! header: {"authorization": "abc"}